 Summer is often framed

-as the right time to lose weight and get in the best shape of your life.
-This is usually to look good in your swimsuit on the beach, but the change to a warm season can make anyone want to watch what they eat for a variety of reasons.
+as the right time to lose weight and get in the best beach shape of your life, but the change to a warm season can make anyone want to watch what they eat for a variety of reasons.

 Don’t let the idea of a road trip intimidate you away from your plan to eat better this summer.
-There are lots of ways to keep you on track with your diet no matter where you are.
+If you are your designated road trip planner, there are lots of ways to keep you on track with your diet no matter where you are.
 It’ll take a bit of planning ahead, but if you’re eating healthy meals, aren’t you doing that already?

 Snap Peas and Carrots